ADOPT A DOG

 When you adopt a dog, you save a life.

 Please have a look at all the amazing dogs we have for adoption in our centers and our foster program.
-If you would like more information on a pet found here please email firstname.lastname@example.org.
+If you would like more information on a pet found here please fill out an adoption application (filling this out does not secure an adoption) and a member of our adoption team will reach out.
 Be sure to include the pet’s name and ID# in the subject line.
 In the email please include your phone number and email address and someone will contact you as soon as possible.
 (Please allow 24 hours for return contact)

 Take a look at our SAPA!
 Urgents and Adoptables Facebook page for dogs in immediate need of foster or adoption.